Resource dependent branching processes and the envelope of societies: Proofs

 In this section, we are concerned with the proof of Theorem~\ref{th2}.
-The first part of Theorem~\ref{th2}(a) can be obtained by similar considerations as for Theorem~\ref{th1} (the extinction criterion for the wf-society), the role of $\tau$ being now played by $\theta$, defined by
+The first part of Theorem~\ref{th2}(a) can be obtained by similar considerations as for Theorem~\ref{th1} (the extinction criterion for the w.f.-society), the role of $\tau$ being now played by $\theta$, defined by

-as in Theorem 2.3 of~\cite{Bruss91}.
+as in Theorem 2.3 of \citet{Bruss91}.
 However, here we need the assumption that the resource claims are bounded as assumed in the model, simply because the cited Theorem 2.3 may not hold otherwise.
-(This was not needed in the case of the wf-society where we only used that the claims have a finite variance.)
+(This was not needed in the case of the w.f.-society where we only used that the claims have a finite variance.)